baileyrosato/cs105hwk3/trial.md

 This is a file to test how the merge command can show up on the github file system. hi its bailey im testing this out real quick

+testing this again, trying to get merge to work